+Many of the advantages of bsAbs are directly attributable to their ability to bind two or more unique epitopes.
 Bispecifics can target similarly localized cell surface proteins and functionally crosslink them.
-Chugai Pharmaceutical's ACE910, an IgGlike bsAb that has completed clinical phase 1-2, was developed for treatment of hemophilia A. It has been shown to crosslink activated factor IX and factor X in vitro, thus mimicking the cofactor activity of factor VIII.
-Binding of the first antigen by a dual-armed IgG-like bsAb can increase the rate of the second antigen-binding event in a phenomenon known as cross-arm binding efficiency (2, 3).
+Chugai Pharmaceutical's ACE910, an IgGlike bsAb that has completed clinical phase 1-2, was developed for treatment of hemophilia A. It has been shown in vitro to crosslink activated factor IX and factor X, thus mimicking the cofactor activity of factor VIII.
+Binding of the first antigen by an IgG-like bsAb can increase the rate of the second antigen-binding event in a phenomenon known as cross-arm binding efficiency (2, 3).

-Many bsAbs are designed to "redirect" immune cells.
-This subset of bsAbs simultaneously binds an immune cell target-activating complex and a cancer cell surface antigen.
-For example, Fresenius Biotech/Trion Pharma's catumaxomab (anti-EpCAM × anti-CD3) targets tumor cells expressing human epithelial cell adhesion molecule (EpCAM) and CD3+ T-effector cells (4).
-Many bsAbs use CD3 as a target for effector T-cell recruitment and activation, NKp46 or CD16 for NK cells (5), and CD64 for monocytes/macrophages (6).
-Activating isolated T-cells and NK cells before infusion with bsAbs can further increase target cell cytotoxicity (7).
+One of the most frequent bsAb uses is to "redirect" immune cells.
+A subset of bsAbs simultaneously binds an immune cell target-activating complex and a cancer cell surface antigen.
+For example, Fresenius Biotech and Trion Pharma's catumaxomab (anti-EpCAM × anti-CD3) targets CD3+ T-effector cells and tumor cells expressing human epithelial cell adhesion molecule (EpCAM) (4).
+Immune-redirecting bsAbs often use CD3 as a target for effector T-cell recruitment and activation, NKp46 or CD16 for NK cells (5), and CD64 for monocytes/ macrophages (6).
+Activating isolated T-cells and NK cells before infusion with bsAbs can further increase cell cytotoxicity (7).